YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 DBDATAMX, xxxx Record too large

 MUPIP Error: This is a MUPIP INTEG error.
-Refer to the MUPIP INTEG Errors section.
+Refer to the `MUPIP INTEG Errors section <https://docs.yottadb.com/MessageRecovery/about.html#mupip-integ-errors>`_.

 Action: N/A